-As I and my friend checking what to eat.
+My friend and I checked what to eat.
 She advised me to eat falafel.
-And I didn’t know what is that.
-So, I thought let’s give it a try.
-When the food arrived and after a few bites, I was like my stomach is almost full with few bites and it was very heavy.
+And I didn’t know what that was.
+So, I thought, let’s give it a try.
+So when the food arrived, and after a few bites, I was like my stomach was almost complete with a few bites, and it was very heavy.
 Like really heavy.
-But on the delicious note, it was yum.
+But on a delicious note, it was yum.

-Advice – Don’t eat falafel if you like not that hungry (last eaten anything about 4-5hrs).
+Advice – Don’t eat falafel if you are not that hungry (last eaten anything about 4-5hrs).

-You can ask at the hostel counter to provide you with a map.
-It includes the place to visit and the best cafes to eat and if you will take the map along, you’ll going to get a 10% discount on the cafes.
-I know 10% is not so much but still.
+You can ask the hostel counter to provide you with a map.
+It includes the place to visit and the best cafes to eat, and if you take the map along, you’ll get a 10% discount on the restaurants.
+I know 10% is not so much, but still.

 Spiritual Reserve doesn’t count in the discounts.

-The Hostel includes some daily activities on the condition if the majority of people are interested otherwise booking for rafting, bungee jumping is always an open option for you at the hostel.
+The Hostel includes some daily activities in the condition that most people are interested in; otherwise, booking rafting and bungee jumping is always an option for you at the Hostel.

-The hostel is in a good locality which is almost close to bazar.
-It has beautiful interiors with a matching color combination in the common room which is just at the entrance.
+The Hostel is in a good locality which is almost close to Bazar.
+It has beautiful interiors with a matching color combination in the standard room at the entrance.

-Pradeep, Raj, and Anu will never let you felt alone in the hostel with their craziness.
+Pradeep, Raj, and Anu will never let you feel alone in the Hostel with their craziness.

-Also Read, My previous visit to Rishikesh and find out what I did and in which Hostel in Rishikesh I stayed at that time.
+Also Read, My previous visit to Rishikesh and find out what I did and which Hostel in Rishikesh I stayed in.

 Finally, I got a dorm bed ready with proper bedding and checked in.

-6 Bed mixed dorm will cost you about 349R.s. and 10 Bed mixed dorm will cost 299R.s. for 1 day.
-You can check out more information on the Hostelworld.
+6 bed mixed dorm will cost you about 349R.s. and 10 Bed mixed dorm will cost 299R.s. for 1 day.
+You can check out more information on Hostelworld.

-*Note – Prices may be subject to change, please check before booking.
+*Note – Prices may be changed; please check before booking.

-You can also look for alternatives on the Hostelworld itself.
+You can also look for alternatives to the Hostelworld itself.

-Probably, I wanted to stay near Laxman Jhula so I had searched Hostel in Rishikesh near Laxman Jhula and I pretty liked Shiv Shakti Hostel on the online instance itself.
+Probably, I wanted to stay near Laxman Jhula, so I had searched Hostel in Rishikesh near Laxman Jhula, and I pretty much liked Shiv Shakti Hostel on the online instance itself.

-I had started using these lines because I can relate it with me –
+I had started using these lines because I can relate them to me –

 From crossing the bridges,